RCIC-UCI-Public/website-rcic/docs/source/slurm/examples.rst

       #SBATCH --nodes=1
       #SBATCH --gres=gpu:1    # specify 1 GPU

-:bluelight:`GPU type` (optional)
+:bluelight:`GPU type`
+   This is an optional parameter and most jobs do not care what GPU type is used.
+   For many jobs, it is better to omit the type as Slurm will have a better change to put your job on any available node with any GPUs.

-   Currently, HPC3 has a few GPU types.
+   HPC3 has a few GPU types.
    GPU type and number are specified with :tt:`gres` directive, for both interactive and batch jobs.
-Most jobs do not care what GPU type is used.
    In your Slurm submit script you will need to add:

    .. code-block:: bash